executium/trending-historical-cryptocurrency-news/README.md

 ### Golang SDK
 The [Golang SDK for trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/golang-sdk) is available for pull.
 Please review the readme.md available there for more information.

+### Python SDK
+The [Python SDK for trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/python-sdk) is available for use.
+Please review the readme.md available there for more information on how to utilize the Python files.

 ## General Information
 * The API is available to the public, rate limits and fair use rules apply.